siddharth7997/License-Plate-Recognition/README.md

 ![Alt text](ss4.jpeg "Test-4")

 ## Improvements and TO_DO
-1. It fails to detect  the license plate for indian bikes because mostly they are split in two parts.
+1. It fails to detect  the license plate for indian bikes because mostly they are split in two parts.Our approach detects both of them as two different plates,instead of one.

 ![Alt text](bike.jpg "Problem")

 2. If there is some text bigger than the license plate
 3. If image is not clear.